-Integrated production planner and scheduler

-The solution developed within the project bridges the gap between the Enterprise Resource Planning (ERP) and Manufacturing Execution System (MES), by offering the necessary planning, scheduling and control functions (Figure 4).
+Integrated production planner and scheduler; The solution developed within the project bridges the gap between the Enterprise Resource Planning (ERP) and Manufacturing Execution System (MES), by offering the necessary planning, scheduling and control functions (Fig. 4).

-The production plans generated
+The production plans generated:

-- satisfy the time, sequence and capacity constraints, - · optimise the use the capacities available, - · minimise the inventory costs, and - · are schedulable and realisable on the short-term.
+- satisfy the time, sequence and capacity constraints, - optimise the use the capacities available, - · minimise the inventory costs, and - are schedulable and realisable on the short-term.

-The medium-term planning and the short-term, shop floor level scheduling are connected by aggregation [18].
-The latter - based on constraint programming [20], [21] - takes the capacity constraints, the - human and machine resource requirements of elementary manufacturing operations, the precedence constraints between them, and the manufacturing, set-up and transfer times, into account.
+The medium-term planning and the short-term, shop floor level scheduling are connected by aggregation (Váncza, et al., 2004).
+The latter - based on constraint programming (Kovács, et al., 2003) - takes the capacity constraints, the resource requirements of elementary operations, the precedence constraints between them, and the manufacturing, set-up and transfer times, into account.

+2.2.
 Simulation-supported production-scheduling

 The above system generates close-to-optimal production and capacity plans on the medium term, and detailed production schedules on the short term.
 Production plans and schedules, let them be generated by the most sophisticated methods, make not much sense if they cannot be executed.
 However, assumptions (e.g., concerning resource availability, production technology) taken by planning time are often violated at execution time.
 The closer we are to the realization of plans and schedules, the higher is the chance of unexpected events that can render plans and schedules inadequate.
-That is why practical scheduling is driven by uncertainty, and the methods applied in dynamic job shops rarely utilize theoretical results [23].
+That is why practical scheduling is driven by uncertainty, and the methods applied in dynamic job shops rarely utilize theoretical results (McKay and Wiers, 1999).

 However, the deterministic constraint-based factory model can hardly account for all the uncertain events, especially for those that may happen on the shop floor.
 Hence, factors are included into an appropriate simulation model which will be used for evaluating the results of the constraint-based scheduler in face of uncertainties.
-Uncertainties modelled within the simulation model relate to (1) delivery and (2) quality of incoming material; (3) machine downtimes, (4) processing times and (5) insertion of extra, adjustment operations into the routings [24].
-It will offer a benchmark platform for the generated (close-to) optimal schedules, help to evaluate the robustness of daily schedules against the above uncertainties and to support the systematic test of the production planning and scheduling system (Figure 4).

-Figure 4: Bridging the gap between ERP and MES.
+Fig. 4: Bridging the gap between ERP and MES